-In this article, I will summarize important information about public and private education in Santa Cruz as well as resources that you can use to analyze individual schools.
+In this article, we summarize important information about public and private education in Santa Cruz as well as resources that you can use to analyze individual schools.

 Santa Cruz County Public Education: